MoralisWeb3/MoralisDocumentation/moralis-dapp/getting-started/self-hosting-moralis-server/client-connection.md

       const { account, chainId } = Moralis;

       if (!account) {
+        throw new Error(
-        throw new Error('Connecting to chain failed, as no connected account was found');
+          "Connecting to chain failed, as no connected account was found" );
       }
       if (!chainId) {
+        throw new Error(
-        throw new Error('Connecting to chain failed, as no connected chain was found');
+          "Connecting to chain failed, as no connected chain was found" );
       }

-      // Get message to sign from the auth api const { message } = await Moralis.Cloud.run('requestMessage', {
+      // Get message to sign from the auth api const { message } = await Moralis.Cloud.run("requestMessage", {
         address: account,
         chain: parseInt(chainId, 16),
-        network: 'evm',
+        network: "evm",
       });

       // Authenticate and login via parse